AdSoNaTuRaL/adsonatural-bot/README.md

 <br />

-<p align="center">Before running this application, you need to create a developer Twitter account, create an application and generate your credentials (keys and tokens)</p>
+<p align="center">Before running this application, you need to create a developer Twitter account; create an application and generate your credentials (keys and tokens)</p>

 <br />